LaravelDaily/laravel-tips/README.md

 Then you will be able to click on **PageController** in PhpStorm, and navigate directly to Controller, instead of searching for it manually.

-### Route Fallback - When no Other Route is Matched
+### Route Fallback: When no Other Route is Matched

 If you want to specify additional logic for not-found routes, instead of just throwing default 404 page, you may create a special Route for that, at the very end of your Routes file.